lumeland/lume.land/docs/core/merged-keys.md

 ## Object mode merging

 On merging variables, **the complete value is overridden**.
 But you may want to merge some values in a different way.
-For example let's say we have the following two data files, one in the root and other in a subfolder.
-Both files have a `site` variable, with different values:
+For example, let's say we have the following two data files, one in the root and the other in a subfolder.
+Both files have a `site` variable with different values:

 <lume-code>